kubernetes-sigs/kubespray/docs/roadmap.md

 - Configure network policy for Calico. [#159](https://github.com/kubespray/kargo/issues/159)
 - Opencontrail
 - Canal
+- Cloud Provider native networking (instead of our network plugins)

 ### High availability
 - (to be discussed) option to set a loadbalancer for the apiservers like ucarp/packemaker/keepalived